-defines Serbian citizens as beneficiaries of social welfare, but states that foreigners and stateless persons may also receive social welfare in line with the law and international agreements.108 This right is exercised through the provision of social protection services and material support.109 The regulations on social welfare for persons seeking asylum or who have been granted asylum are within the jurisdiction of the Ministry of Labour, Employment, Veteran and Social Issues, which has enacted a Rulebook on Social Welfare for Persons Seeking or Granted Asylum (RSW).110
+The Social Welfare Act (SWA) defines social welfare as an organised social activity of common interest which purpose is to provide assistance and strengthen individuals and families for an independent and productive life in society, as well as prevent the causes of, and eliminate, social exclusion.124 The Act defines Serbian citizens as beneficiaries of social welfare, but states that foreigners and stateless persons may also receive social welfare in line with the law and international agreements.125 This right is exercised through the provision of social protection services and material support.126 The regulations on social welfare for persons seeking asylum or who have been granted asylum are within the jurisdiction of the Ministry of Labour, Employment, Veteran and Social Issues, which has enacted a Rulebook on Social Welfare for Persons Seeking or Granted Asylum (RSW).127

 Social welfare is provided under the same conditions as for asylum seekers and persons granted asylum.
-Social assistance is granted by local social welfare centres on which territory the beneficiary reported their residency (see General report - Content of international protection - Social welfare).
+Social assistance is granted by local social welfare centres on which territory the beneficiary reported their residency (see General report - Content of international protection - Social welfare).128

-The request for social welfare is examined and decided upon by the social welfare centre with jurisdiction over the municipality in which the beneficiary resides.111 Once granted, the conditions for benefitting from social welfare are re-examined by the social welfare centre on an annual basis.
-The second instance body is the Minister responsible for social affairs.112
+The request for social welfare is examined and decided upon by the social welfare centre with jurisdiction over the municipality in which the beneficiary resides.129 Once granted, the conditions for benefitting from social welfare are re-examined by the social welfare centre on an annual basis.
+The second instance body is the Minister responsible for social affairs.130